usatoday.com - 65 days ago

 Supreme Court to rule on politics of election districts

-Venturing into what one justice recently called the "always unsavory" process of drawing election districts for partisan advantage, the court will try to set a standard -- something it has failed to do in the past.
-The case under review comes from Wisconsin, but about one-third of the maps drawn for Congress and state legislatures could be affected by the justices' ruling.
+Venturing into what one justice recently called the "always unsavory" process of drawing election districts for partisan advantage, the court will try to set a standard — something it has failed to do in the past.
+The Supreme Court has never set a standard for drawing election districts to gain partisan ... more The Supreme Court has never set a standard for drawing election districts to gain partisan advantage.
+Ross D. Franklin, AP The case under review comes from Wisconsin, but about one-third of the maps drawn for Congress and state legislatures could be affected by the justices' ruling.
 Similar cases are pending in North Carolina and Maryland.
 The issue is reaching the high court at a time when both Republicans and Democrats have improved the art of drawing congressional and legislative maps to entrench themselves in office for a decade at a time.
 Computer software increasingly helps them create safe districts for their most conservative and liberal candidates, whose success invariably leads to more partisan gridlock in government.
-The court recently struck down some congressional and state legislative districts in North Carolina because they used voters' racial composition to maximize Republicans' political advantage.
-The court has ruled similarly on Virginia and Alabama racial redistricting plans.
+“Partisan gerrymandering of this kind is worse now than at any time in recent memory," said Paul Smith of the Campaign Legal Center, who will argue the case next fall.

 Full story on usatoday.com